-Rebel leader in east Ukraine killed in blast
+Cafe blast kills pro-Moscow rebel leader in east Ukraine

 A shaky internationally-brokered ceasefire has been in force since 2015, halting large-scale fighting, though there are still frequent outbreaks of shooting on the front line between the separatist and Ukrainian forces.

+“The dastardly killing of Alexander Zakharchenko is further evidence: those who have chosen the path of terror, violence and spreading fear do not want to seek a peaceful political solution to the conflict,” the telegram said.

+“They are placing a dangerous bet on destabilizing the situation,” Putin said, without specifying who those people were.
+He added: “It won’t work.”

-Russia’s Foreign Ministry said it had every reason to believe Kiev was responsible for Zakharchenko’s death, ministry spokeswoman Maria Zakharova said on the Rossiya-24 state television station.
+Russia’s Foreign Ministry had every reason to believe Kiev was responsible for Zakharchenko’s death, ministry spokeswoman Maria Zakharova said on the Rossiya-24 state television station.

-Zakharchenko’s death shows that Kiev has decided to engage in a “bloody fight” and has passed up on its promises of seeking peace, she said.
+Russia’s Investigative Committee, the state body that handles major crimes, said it was treating the killing as an act of international terrorism.

-In Kiev, a spokeswoman for the state Security Service, Yelena Gitlyanskaya, dismissed Moscow’s accusations.

-“According to our information, this was the result of internal fighting which has already been continuing for years between the terrorists and their Russian sponsors,” she said.
+In Kiev, a spokeswoman for the state Security Service, Yelena Gitlyanskaya, dismissed Moscow’s accusations, saying the killing was a result of years-long “internal fighting... between the terrorists and their Russian sponsors”.

 Zakharchenko, a 42-year-old former coalmine electrician, became leader of the Donetsk Republic in November 2014.
 Other rebel leaders say he was handpicked for the role by Moscow.
 A vote held by separatists confirmed him in office.